What are Electric Motors

 - Almost all toys that make any movement have motors.

-- The principle of converting electrical energy into mechanical energy was first demonstrated by the British scientist Michael Faraday in 1821.
+- The British scientist Michael Faraday first demonstrated the principle of converting electrical energy into mechanical energy in 1821.
 So he is officially considered the inventor of the electric motor.

 - The "Faraday Motor" is often demonstrated in school physics classes, with one difference, brine is used instead of toxic mercury.

-- One of the most powerful electric motors is the 36.5 megawatt (49,000 horsepower) HTS engine developed by Northrop Grumman Corporation.
+- One of the most influential electric motors is the 36.5 megawatt (49,000 horsepower) HTS engine developed by Northrop Grumman Corporation.

 - Nikola Tesla is considered the inventor of the three-phase generator.

-- The market for electric motors is huge.
+- The market for electric motors is enormous.
 Electric motor sales worldwide in 2020 were about $142.7 billion.